popphp/popphp-framework/README.md

 #### pop-cache

-- Due to the current instability of the **apc/apcu/apc_bc** extenstions, the APC class adapter will not function properly in PHP 7.
+- Due to the current instability of the **apc/apcu/apc_bc** extensions, the APC class adapter may not function properly in PHP 7.
 - Due to the unavailability of the **memcache** extension, the Memcached class adapter will not function properly in PHP 7.

 #### pop-geo